mwmlln/shinju_select/static/documentation/TESTING.md

 ### #07 Product ratings/Reviews

-  * Acceptance criteria :  Use rating with stars and reviews for items displayed in product detail page - Showing average is not impletemented
+  * Acceptance criteria :  Use rating with stars and reviews for items displayed in product detail page - Showing average is not implemented

     Tasks

     * a.
-Rating should use 5 stars with average review result is filled in yellow inside them - Avarage not impletemented
+Rating should use 5 stars with average review result is filled in yellow inside them - Average not implemented
     * b.
 Reviews should be displayed in the product detail page for relevant items only &#9745;

 ### #08 Registering account